SF-TAP/SF-TAP.github.io/_posts/2015-11-21-write-your-own-analyzers.markdown

 Accordingly, you can determine whether the data is from server or client by the 'match' filed.
 The data length is indicated by len=494 in this case.
+The 'time' field indicates the rough timestamp, which is obtained by gettimeofday(), of the event.
+Thus, it is denoted in UNIX epoch time.

 Since multiple flows are outputted to a single abstraction interface, it is required to identify chunks by flow identifiers.